 - 12. Install the high shift fork into the high clutch dog; then engage the shift fork pawl into the appropriate shift cam groove. - 13.
 Install the shift fork shaft making sure that the shift fork pawls remain engaged in the shift cam; then install the shift cam stopper ball, spring, seal/washer, and plug.
-Tighten to specifications.
+Tighten to 20 ft-lb.